KaneCheshire/Communicator/README.md

 ## Requirements

-Communicator relies on `WatchConnectivity`, Apple's framework for communicating between iOS and watchOS apps, and in the future will also rely on `TABObserverSet` as an external dependency.
+Communicator relies on `WatchConnectivity`, Apple's framework for communicating between iOS and watchOS apps, and also heavily relies on `TABObserverSet` as an external dependency.

 Communicator requires iOS 9.3 and newer and watchOS 2.2 and newer.